 That was so cool!
 I was really stoked.
 Now I had a legitimate reason to avoid talking to Mom on the ride to Davis and the ride back.
 I needed to study my WorldGeo textbook for our midterm.
 Mom was always big on me studying for a test.
 And this midterm would be a big test, and I wouldn’t be kidding her about that.

 There was no homework for Chorus, my third period class.
 We did have to memorize what we’d sing for our Christmas concert, and I’d done that.
-I did need to tell Carter, Mr. Emmonds, that I would miss his class tomorrow.
+I did tell Carter, Mr. Emmonds, that I would miss the chorus class tomorrow.
 He said there wouldn’t be any problem.

 That was the same when I talked to Mr. Lysle about missing Algebra 2.
 “I know you’ve posted all of this week’s assignments, but will I miss a quiz if I’m out on Tuesday?”